Northern Virginia Remains North America’s Most Active Data Center Market

 Additionally, the area’s total inventory increased 24 percent year over year to approximately 1.3 gigawatts.

-Jamie Jelinek, a CBRE first vice president, told Commercial Observer that the North American data center sector was resilient in the first half of 2020 as many businesses implemented hybrid IT infrastructure to improve their remote work capabilities and streaming content providers saw increased viewership due to the COVID-19 pandemic.
+“The North American data center sector was resilient in the first half of 2020 as many businesses implemented hybrid IT infrastructure to improve their remote work capabilities and streaming content providers saw increased viewership due to the COVID-19 pandemic,” according to CBRE’s prepared remarks.

 “Demand continued to move at a strong pace in Northern Virginia, mostly attributable to tech and cloud companies,” he said.
 “Following record new construction in 2019, the market is now at a point where most of the new deliveries from 2019 have been absorbed and landlords are looking to accelerate building their next facilities to accommodate end-user needs.”

-The seven primary U.S. data center markets’ 134.9 MW of net absorption in H1 2020 was down from record levels in the first halves of 2019 and 2018, but still higher than the same period in 2017 and 2016.
+The seven primary U.S. data center markets’ 134.9 MW of net absorption in H1 2020 was down from record levels in the first halves of 2019 and 2018, though remained higher than the same period in 2017 and 2016, per CBRE.
 The other main U.S. data center markets are Dallas, Silicon Valley, Chicago, Phoenix, the New York area and Atlanta.

-Strong demand over the past several years has resulted in a 373.6-MW data center construction pipeline in the primary markets, a third of which has been pre-leased.
+Over the last few years, strong demand has led to a 373.6-MW data center construction pipeline in the primary markets, of which one third has been pre-leased, according to CBRE’s statement.
 Other markets with significant construction pipelines include Montreal (55 MW), Central Washington (43.7 MW), Atlanta (28.5 MW) and Phoenix (28.1 MW).

 Jelinek talked to CO more about why Northern Virginia is considered such a hot data center market, particularly its Loudoun County nexus.